conjurer-rich/fast-flow-flywheel/pages/how-it-works/4-align.md

 - Increase transparency of team boundaries, responsibilities, and key interactions.
 - Reduce time lost to cross-team conflicts, duplication, and miscommunication.

+## Looking to align your organization around flow?

+Why not try a [Full Flywheel Rotation](/engagements/full-flywheel-rotation) engagement?

 ---

 [Next: Amplify](/how-it-works/5-amplify)